piratefsh/image-processing/README.md

 Contains:

-* Sobel edge detector
+* Sobel edge detector [demo](https://piratefsh.github.io/image-processing/sobel/index.html) (p.s., it's slow, so wait for a bit)
 * And more stuff coming soon, maybe?

-## To look at stuff
+## To look at stuffg
-Open index.html files in each folder
+Open index.html files in each folder, or view the demo links.